Four core values

 We talk a lot about Wa because it’s unique to us.
 But we also emphasize it because it is the core value that drives how we work every single day — together, in partnership, and always for patients.

-We also embrace the idea of KABEGOE, which means breaking down barriers.
+We also embrace the idea of Kabegoe, which means breaking down barriers.
 As individuals

 and as a team, we believe that no wall is too high, no challenge too great.
 Ours is a “can do” mindset and culture.